 Without brokers or intermediaries, you can access the spot crypto market through decentralised exchanges.
 Users typically trade against the liquidity of a type of smart contract known as an automated market maker, as opposed to the traditional P2P or CEX method (AMMs).

 To trade cryptocurrencies, users don’t have to hand over any money from their wallets.
-Decentralised exchanges allow you to participate in the spot market without giving up your privacy or exposing yourself to the risk of a counterparty.
+Decentralized exchanges allow you to participate in the spot market without giving up your privacy or exposing yourself to the risk of a counterparty.

 The costs of trading on DEXs are typically lower.
 Transaction fees, however, can skyrocket if there is massive traffic on blockchain networks.
 As with their centralised counterparts, DEXs can have inferior liquidity and are not always as user-friendly as they could be.